 Dwolla will not discriminate against you for exercising any rights you may have under the California Consumer Privacy Act (“CCPA”) or any other applicable law or rule.
 Dwolla does not base its prices or the quality of its services on the exercise or non-exercise of legal privacy rights.

-As reflected above, Dwolla and its marketing, analytics and fraud prevention service providers use technologies such as cookies, beacons, tags, and scripts, to analyze trends, administer the website, track users’ movements around the website, and to gather demographic information about Dwolla’s user base, and we may receive such information on an individual and aggregated basis from such providers.
+As reflected above, Dwolla and its advertising, marketing, analytics and fraud prevention providers (e.g. Google Analytics) use technologies such as cookies, beacons, tags, and scripts, to analyze trends, administer the website, track users’ movements around the website, and to gather information about Dwolla’s user base, and we may receive such information on an individual and aggregated basis from such providers.

 We may gather certain information about our website visitors automatically and store it in log files.
 This information may include Internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
 We may combine this automatically collected log information with other information we collect about you in order to provide and improve the Dwolla Services.

 We may partner with a third party to manage our advertising on other sites.
-Our third party partner may use technologies such as cookies to gather information about your activities on this website and other sites in order to provide you advertising based upon your browsing activities and interests.
-If you do not want this information to be used for the purpose of serving you interest-based ads, you may opt-out by clicking here.
+Our third party partners may use technologies such as cookies to gather information about your activities on this website and other sites in order to provide you advertising based upon your browsing activities and interests.
+If you do not want your information to be used for the purpose of serving you interest-based ads, you may opt-out by selecting the “Do Not Sell or Share My Information Link below, or emailing firstname.lastname@example.org.
 This does not opt you out of being served ads and you will continue to receive generic ads.

 If you prefer not to receive promotional emails from Dwolla, click on the unsubscribe link at the bottom of any promotional email that we send you to remove your email address from future promotional email campaigns.
 If you have difficulty with the unsubscribe process, contact us at email@example.com.